Loic74650/ioBoard/README.md

 <p>
 Below are the Payloads/commands to publish on the "ioBoard/API" topic in Json format in order to launch actions on the ioBoard:<br />
 <ul>
-<li>{"SetRelayMode":[3,1,500]]} -> set the operating mode for a relay.
+<li>{"SetRelayMode":[3,1,500]} -> set the operating mode for a relay.
 0 is standard operating mode (ON/OFF) and 1 is PULSE mode.
-In pulse mode, the relay will automatically switch back to OFF state after a defined time in millisecs.
+In pulse mode, after a relay has been switched ON, it will automatically switch back to OFF state after a defined time in millisecs.
 In this example, relay #3 is set to PULSE mode with a switch back time of 500ms</li>
 <li>{"SetRelay":[4,1]}      -> set state of a defined relay.
 In this example, relay #4 is set to 1</li>
 <li>{"SetRelays":15}        -> set all relays states at once by sending a Byte.
 Each individual bit reflects the status of one relay.
-In this example, the first four relays are switched ON and the last four are switched OFF (15 in decimal form corresponds to 000111 in binary form)</li>
+In this example, the first four relays are switched ON and the last four are switched OFF (15 in decimal form corresponds to 00001111 in binary form)</li>
 <li>{"SetC0":0}        		-> set initial value of Counter #0</li>
 <li>{"SetC1":0}        		-> set initial value of Counter #1</li>
 <li>{"SetDate":[1,1,1,18,13,32,0]}      -> set date/time of RTC module in the following format: (Day of the month, Day of the week, Month, Year, Hour, Minute, Seconds), in this example: Monday 1st January 2018 - 13h32mn00secs</li>